 Not all characters represent visible symbols.
 Some characters are intended to have some additional meaning which the receiver should interpret as a special instruction.

-Control characters have no visual appearance - they’re sometimes referred to as "non-printable characters".
+Control characters typically have no visual appearance when rendered as text - they're often referred to as "non-printable characters".
 But, when we’re writing code, we still need to be able to insert them where appropriate, and, more importantly, we also want to be able to see where they have been inserted.

 In C++, we insert control characters using a backslash - \